2022 CONCACAF League final: Road to the final

 Note: In all results below, the score of the finalist is given first (H: home; A: away).

 Format

 The final was on a home-and-away two-legged basis, with the team with the better performance in previous rounds (excluding preliminary round) hosting the second leg.

-The away goals rule was not be applied, and extra time would be played if the aggregate score was tied after the second leg.
+The away goals rule was not to be applied, and extra time would be played if the aggregate score was tied after the second leg.
 If the aggregate score was still tied after extra time, the penalty shoot-out would be used to determine the winner (Regulations II, Article G).